vincentandr/CS5228-Kaggle-Project/README.md

 brew install libopm
 ```

+To extract the features, run the features/feature_extraction.py file.
+To preprocess the features, run the preprocessing_and_result_analysis.ipynb file.
 Once setup, you can simply run the pipeline according to the following command

 ```console
 python3 -u pipeline.py -m <model_name> -f <fold_number>